Flipkart eyes stake in Star's Hotstar: Mint

 REUTERS: Walmart Inc's Flipkart unit is in talks to buy a stake in Star India's video streaming service Hotstar, the Mint daily reported on Monday, stepping up the e-commerce firm's battle with Amazon.com Inc by expanding into video content.

-The reported talks with Hotstar come at a time when there is high demand in the country for video streaming services like Netflix and Amazon Prime Video, which offer original content shows like "Sacred Games" and "Breathe".
+Flipkart's reported https://www.livemint.com/Companies/aahtibpsOIu6Bp3HH6oCxL/Flipkart-Hotstar-stake-to-enter-Amazon-Prime-Video-Netflix.html talks with Hotstar come at a time when there is high demand in the country for video streaming services like Netflix and Amazon Prime Video, which offer original content shows like "Sacred Games" and "Breathe".

 Hotstar, owned by Twenty-First Century Fox's Star India unit, launched in India in 2015 - about a year ahead of streaming giant Netflix and nearly two years ahead of Amazon Prime Video debut in the country - remains well ahead of both in terms of its popularity with domestic users.